What Is Chronic Pancreatitis?

 Frequently Asked Questions

-Acute on chronic (K85.1 on K86.1) refers to sudden flare-ups occurring in a pancreas already damaged by long-term inflammation.
+Acute on chronic (K85.1 on K86.1) Acute on chronic is sudden exacerbation of an already damaged pancreas in the long run due to long-term inflammation.

-What are the main symptoms of chronic pancreatitis?
+And what are the general symptoms of chronic pancreatitis?